Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 It is typical to provide users the ability to log out (i.e., to manually destroy) their current session.
 Logging out is possible with either query params or `POST` params in the request URL.
 The config's `logout_methods` allows the **Plugin** to limit logging out based on the HTTP verb.
-When `logout_query_arg` is set, it will check the presence of the URL query param specified, and likewise when `logout_post_arg` is set, it will check the presence of the specified variable in the request body.
+When `logout_query_arg` is set, it checks the presence of the URL query param specified, and likewise when `logout_post_arg` is set, it checks the presence of the specified variable in the request body.
 Allowed HTTP verbs are `GET`, `DELETE`, and `POST`.
-When there is a session present and the incoming request is a logout request, the Kong Session **Plugin** will return a 200 before continuing in the **Plugin** run loop, and the request will not continue to the upstream.
+When there is a session present and the incoming request is a logout request, the Session plugin returns a 200 before continuing in the plugin run loop, and the request does not continue to the upstream.

 ## Known Limitations